Uber’s long, long list of problems got a little longer this week.

 “This is still considered an active investigation and as a result, we will not be releasing the report or details of the investigation,” the statement said.
 “Any information as to the outcome of the investigation will be available following the Maricopa County Attorney’s Office review and the completion of the investigation.”

 Uber plans to restart testing self-driving cars in Pittsburgh once federal investigators conclude their inquiry into the Tempe crash.
-Uber said it is having discussions with California leaders to restart testing.
+Uber said it is having discussions with California leaders to restart testing, with the hope that they can prevent any future accidents.

 As for that last paragraph, given the findings of the NTSB, it could take quite a while for Uber’s self-driving cars to hit the road again in Pennsylvania or California.